 After leaving the State Department, Alec wrote a book titled The Industries of the Future which lays out a series of new ideas for ways that everyday workers can seize new economic opportunities and steps that parents can take to better-prepare their children.
 The book became a New York Times bestseller and is being published in 18 languages.
 Alec has received a number of respected recognitions, including: Top 100 Global Thinkers by Foreign Policy Magazine, Huffington Post’s 10 Game-Changers in Politics and the Tribeca Film Festival Disruptive Innovation Award.

-Alec currently serves as a Senior Fellow at Johns Hopkins University, resides in Baltimore City with his wife, Felicity, and their three children who all proudly attend Baltimore City public schools.
+Alec lives in Baltimore City with his wife, Felicity, and their three children who all proudly attend Baltimore City public schools.